Election Information - November 6, 2018

 If you send a letter requesting to be permanently registered to Vote by Mail, you must include the following information: your full name, residence address (in San Mateo County), mailing address where you want your ballot sent (if different from your residence address), the name and date of the election, and your signature.

 Applications to Vote by Mail must be received by the San Mateo County Registration & Elections Division, at 40 Tower Road, San Mateo, seven days prior to the election.

-Shape the Future is the official election site for the County of San Mateo.
-The Shape the Future site includes a wide variety of helpful information on upcoming elections.
+San Mateo County Elections - This election site includes a wide variety of helpful information on upcoming elections.
 You can also check your registration, confirm your registration status, find your polling place, track and confirm your ballot and request a vote by mail ballot.